 CHANGES DURING COVID-19: Our planetarium shows will be limited to a maximum of 10 people per show.
 Although faculty, staff, and students may reserve seats using the links below, preference will be given to students in the case that more than 10 seats are reserved.
 Those who have requested seats will be informed the day before the show as to whether they have a confirmed seat.
 Masks must be worn for the duration of the show.

 March 19th @ 4:00 PM

-BIRTH OF PLANET EARTH
+BIRTH OF PLANET EARTH (sold out!)

 Birth of Planet Earth tells the twisted tale of our planet’s origins.
 Scientists now believe that our galaxy is filled with solar systems, including up to a billion planets roughly the size of our own.
 The film employs advanced, data-driven, cinematic-quality visualizations to explore some of the greatest questions in science today: How did Earth become a living planet in the wake of our solar system’s violent birth?
 What does its history tell us about our chances of finding other worlds that are truly Earth-like?

 Learn about the secrets of the “rainforests of the sea” as you embark on an oceanic safari through the world’s most vibrant—and endangered—marine ecosystems.
 Narrated by Tony Award® winner Lea Salonga, Expedition Reef immerses you in a spectacular undersea adventure.
 Discover how corals grow, feed, reproduce, and support over 25% of all marine life on Earth—while facing unprecedented threats from climate change, habitat destruction, and overfishing.